Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Results Discussion

 \section{Results $\&$ Discussion}

-The stated objective of this paper is the quantitative assessment of the DNM of non-Markovian reservoirs in a realistic context provided by a spin chain.
-As outlined in the previous sections, for the task we have chosen to employ measures of QSD between the state of the chain coupled to various reservoirs.
-An obviously suitable for the purpose quantity is the QSD between the density operator of the chain evolved under a Markovian from that under a non-Markovian reservoir.
-From a physical standpoint, it stands to reason that the larger the values of the QSD, irrespective of the measure under consideration, the less Markovian the system's evolution will be, which means higher DNM.
+The stated objective of this paper is the quantitative assessment of NM of non-Markovian reservoirs in a realistic context provided by a spin chain.
+As outlined in the previous sections, we have chosen to assess NM in terms of QSD measures between the state of the chain coupled to various reservoirs.
+An obviously suitable for the purpose quantity is the QSD between the density operator of the chain evolved under a Markovian from that evolved under a non-Markovian reservoir.
+From a physical standpoint, it stands to reason that the larger the values of the QSD, irrespective of the measure under consideration, the less Markovian the system's evolution will be, which means more pronounced non-Markovianity.
 Given that reservoirs by definition involve certain parameters, characterising their properties, in addition to the system-reservoir coupling constant, a decision has to be made as to the choice of parameters that make the value of QSD most meaningful.
 It is rather obvious that a direct comparison between, for example, an evolution under a Markovian reservoir with damping rate $\gamma_M$ and a Lorentzian one with arbitrarily chosen parameters $g$, $\gamma$ and $\Delta_c$ would be pointless.
 We suggest that, for the comparison to be meaningful, a feature common to the effect of all reservoirs entering the comparison should be adopted.
-With that in mind, we note that for all reservoirs the excitation of all qubits will eventually go to zero.
+With that in mind, we note that for all reservoirs the excitation of all qubits will eventually decay to zero.
 Since initially the excitation is in the first qubit, without claim to uniqueness, we have chosen the parameters of the various reservoirs such that the half life of the excitation of the first qubit is approximately the same to its half life under a Markovian reservoir with a given $\gamma_M$.
+This convention leaves a freedom on the choice of the parameter $g$, which expresses the coupling strength between the last qubit of the chain and the non-Markovian reservoir, and consequently it regulates the frequency of population exchange between the two.
+In both the single-qubit as well as the many-qubit cases, and for all non-Markovian reservoirs considered, we fix the parameter $g$ at the value $g=1$.
+Note that the parameters that determine the lifetime of the excitation in the chain are chosen such that the period of population oscillations between the last qubit and the reservoir is smaller than this lifetime.